 - Look up the footwork for hitting and practice it over and over until you have it before you go to your first practice.

 Know what position you would like to be in.
 Keep in mind that the coach will only put you where you will be best for the team.
 If they tell you that you look like a middle blocker on day one of tryouts, come to day two knowing everything there is to know about the position.
 Use the internet to your advantage.

 You want your coach to know you get along with the other players, but make sure all chit chat in the gym is volleyball related.
+This is not a social hour.
 Don't let the coach catch you talking about boyfriend drama, your grades, where you are going after practice, or anything else.

 Always Do Your Best